GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

   - Expand and refine the model based on initial results and computational feedback.

 ### License
-This project is licensed under CC License.
+This project is licensed under GNU License.
 See the LICENSE file for details.

 For more information, questions, or support, please open an issue on the GitHub repository or contact me.